haileykim2014/haileykim2014/README.md

 - Currently, I am working as a backend developer at Autowini.
 My job is to develop product recommendations for users and countries.

-- I love my job
-- I’m learning new things and facing new challenges every day.
+- I love my job.
+I’m learning new things and facing new challenges every day.
 - I build applications capable of delivering a wide array of personalized experiences, including specific product recommendations, personalized product re-ranking, and customized direct marketing.
 - I’m a positive person with a can-do attitude.
 ---